Kristina01111000/Drws_site/README.md

 Emails that need a tip of the day:

-Emails i need to make: the rest, need a good final email also, based on the intro email? what are the things we should focus on for that?
+Emails i need to make: Days 7-30, need a good final email, based on the intro email? what are the things we should focus on for that?

 3/16